kieranpotts/kieranpotts/README.md

 # Hello

-I'm a software engineer with 15 years commercial experience.
-These days I specialize in the JavaScript and web ecosystems, with a particular focus on single-page web apps.
+I am a **computer programmer** and **technical writer** with over 15 years commercial experience.
+I specialize in ECMAScript languages and the web platform, with a focus on the architecture of single-page web applications, but I am familiar with multiple other computer languages and software stacks.